LeandroKornelius/LeandroKornelius/README.md

 - 📚 Undergraduate student in Computer Science;
 - 📈 Dedicated in becoming a Full-Stack Engineer;
-- ❤ In my free time, I enjoy gaming, driving, and watching F1;
+- ❤ In my free time I enjoy gaming, driving, and watching F1;

 <div>
   <a href="https://github.com/K0RNELIUS">